geoffreylewis/online_registration_form/README.md

 * All of the code has been successfully run through the W3C HTML/CSS validators; there are no errors.
 * I didn't add all 50 states to the select dropdown menu on purpose.
-* The rubric for this project says the name attributes for the checkboxes should be identical, but that wouldn't let you select more than one at the same time (which I thought was the point); I left the name attributes unique instead, but I can change it if necessary.
+* The rubric for this project says the name attributes for the checkboxes should be identical, but that wouldn't let you select more than one at the same time (which I thought was the point since it says plural "newsletters"); I left the name attributes unique instead, but I can change it if necessary.

 ## Author(s)